Winner: Aataullah Naser, Masters of Mathematics, University of Manchester

 Winner: Cara Goldthorpe, LLB Law with French Law, University College London

-Keen to pursue a career in litigation, Cara has participated extensively in mooting competitions: her greatest achievement winning the London Universities Mooting Shield with the UCL team.
-She has worked as a paralegal in the Complaints Department at Lloyds Bank (full time during the summer break, part time during the university semester); and in her first year at UCL ran weekly ‘Debate Mate’ sessions for a class of primary school students.
+Keen to pursue a career in litigation, Cara participated extensively in mooting competitions at university: her greatest achievement was winning the London Universities Mooting Shield with the UCL team.
+She worked as a paralegal in the Complaints Department at Lloyds Bank (full time during the summer break, part time during the university semester) and, in her first year at UCL, ran weekly ‘Debate Mate’ sessions for a class of primary school students.

 Besides law, Cara enjoys creative writing, and her work explores the human condition.
-She is also interested in history and other cultures, and is currently on exchange in France.
+She is also interested in history and other cultures, having been on exchange in France.

 Alice Radford, Nottingham Law School | Amelia Skelding, Durham University | Annabelle Joy, Bangor University | Bryony Gold, University of Bristol | Divya Patel, University of Birmingham | Emily Francis, Durham University |aa Kishan Parshotam, University of Law | Meshaal Choudhary, University of Kent |

 Winner: Aleksandra Pedraszewska, Land Economy (Law, Economics, Environment), University of Cambridge